About PROMISE

 PROMISE has a long history not just here but through the University System of Maryland.
 PROMISE was initially developed as part of a state-wide alliance through an NSF Alliance for Graduate Education and the Professoriate (AGEP) grant.
 For additional history on the 2003-2018 AGEP programming, visit PROMISE: Maryland’s AGEP website.

-In 2018, PROMISE received new NSF AGEP funding to diversify postdoctoral scholars and transition them into tenure-track faculty positions.
-This effort is in alliance with four other University System of Maryland institutions.
+In 2018, PROMISE received NSF AGEP funding to build a model for a how a state university system might diversify faculty through enhancing support of postdoctoral scholars and creating mechanisms retain that talent and transition them into tenure-track faculty positions (see the PROMISE Academy Alliance, 2018-23).
+In 2023, PROMISE was funded by NSF’s Eddie Bernice Johnson.
+INCLUDES Initiative: Re-Imagining STEM Equity Utilizing Postdoctoral Pathways (RISE UPP).
+This effort will be in alliance with seven other University System of Maryland institutions.
 We are thrilled to offer a community, career support, skill building, and inspiration in this vital part of their academic journey.
-You can learn more about this new program at the AGEP PROMISE Academy Alliance website.
+You can learn more about this program at the RISE UPP PROMISE Academy Alliance website.
 You can register for events by going to my.umbc.edu/groups/gspd.

 Men with PROMISE Background 1-1

-The Graduate School at UMBC and PROMISE view diversity as a central part of our vision for creating the best, most effective academic community to push this country forward through outstanding teaching and excellent research, creative scholarship, fieldwork and contributions to society through professional work.
+The Graduate School at UMBC and PROMISE support all students and view diversity as a central part of our vision for creating the best, most effective academic community to push this country forward through outstanding teaching and excellent research, creative scholarship, fieldwork and contributions to society through professional work.